RobotWithFeelings/CSC710_Project/summaries.md

 - Matt Neal: [Responses to robot social roles and social role framing](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=5928687)

+  - Another paper which has nass included in the authorship.
+The paper is about robots helping people in dangerous circumstances.
+The main suggested situation is something like a mine collapse.
+I'm not totally sure that this is applicable to our paper other than in the following way:
+  - "Work in this area has continued and has moved away from a direct discussion of whether people personify computers or not into the area of the social aspect of robots.
+One of Nass's later papers (cite) evaluates whether the social role of a particular robot has an effect on how well it can perform its job.
+The job for this case was search and rescue robots to deal with injured people in circumstances where human's could not reach them.
+They considered robots that were nothing more than relays of information from a human controller, those that took on a role of being a sort of pseudo-AI that behaved as if it was a real social actor, and a hybrid.
+Nass' early work on the social constructs around human's perceptions of computers provided the foundation for this work, in that although robots can appear in a more humanoid form they are still at their core computers and establishing the plausibility of users looking at machines as social createures was a necessary percursor to this later work"

 - Matt Neal: [Media Equation Revisited: Do Users Show Polite Reactions towards an Embodied Agent?](http://dx.doi.org/10.1007/978-3-642-04380-2_19)

 - Prairie Rose: [On the difficulty of replicating human subjects studies in software engineering](http://dx.doi.org/10.1145/1368088.1368115)